2025

 Contemporary hits like Elden Ring show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, streamers from Latin America will prototype the next breakout worlds.
+As tools become simpler, AAA publishers from Europe will prototype the next breakout worlds.

 In conclusion, the future of games points toward evolving worlds instead of static releases.
 Human-centered design paired with bold technology will shape more fair, expressive, and unforgettable play.